mcgill-robotics/AUV-2025/catkin_ws/src/vision/data/README.md

 Pre-processing:

+Dependencies:
-pip install -U albumentations
+    pip install albumentations

-import albumentations as A
-import cv2

-NOTE: All images and labels to be pre-processed should be in the YOLO format, and their location on the filesystem passed as a CLI argument to preprocess.py

-Data in the argument folder is augmented and adapted to the target image size (modified versions of these images and their corresponding label files are generated)
-All of the data is outputted into the /clean-data folder and split into the train, test, and val subfolders

-Data augmentation is necessary since YOLO recommends 2-3k samples images per class.

-YOLOv8:
+    pip install opencv-python
     pip install ultralytics

+Data in the argument folder is augmented (modified versions of these images and their corresponding label files are generated)
+All of the data is outputted into the /clean-data folder and split into train, test, and val subfolders

+Model: YOLOv8

 from ultralytics import YOLO